pivotal/docs-platform-automation/docs/pipelines/single-product.md

 !!! info "Retrieving products from pivnet"
-    Please ensure products have been procured from VMware Tanzu Network using the [reference-resources][reference-resources].
+    Please ensure products have been procured from Tanzu Network using the [reference-resources][reference-resources].

 ## Installing Ops Manager and a single product